This page is now available as a video here: https://youtu.be/zOqJrUv0XEQ

 Technology decreases the cost of living

 The diagram below may help describe this hidden cost of inflation.
 Seen below is a comparison between CPI (the cost of living) and money supply.
-It seems logical that an increase in money would proportionally decrease the value.
-But as shown in the diagram below, the cost of living is measuring far lower than the accelerating inflation.
-Our current dependence on technology explains this discrepancy.
+It seems logical that an increase in money would proportionally increase the cost of living.
+But as shown in the diagram, the cost of living is measuring far lower than the accelerating inflation.
+Our current dependence on technology explains this discrepancy.6

 Technology is absorbing much of the cost of inflation

-Central banks then use the CPI in monetary policy decisions1Reserve Bank of Australia https://www.rba.gov.au/monetary-policy/inflation-target.html.
+Dependency on tech is perpetuated when Central banks continue to use the CPI in monetary policy decisions78.
 When technology reduces costs for a population, a central bank will usually inflate the currency (via money “printing” or interest rate changes) compounding the problem.

 Let’s think about our three characters.
 First the organic-loving hippy.

-Organic farming has a specific definition but perhaps it can be summarised by a general rejection of technology for production.
+Organic farming has a specific definition but perhaps it can be summarised by a general rejection of technology for food production.
 If we didn’t have accelerating inflation, I suspect more people would favor organic farming.
 Sure, many would still opt for our current conventional food suppliers (especially those escaping poverty), but with a lower cost of living, families would have more left-over wealth which could be used for more expensive food options.
 This is in contrast with the current sad reality that consuming a purely organic diet is generally available only to the wealthy.
 Putting the debate of organic benefit aside, consumers should be free to choose this option given it was once the only option (before the Industrial Revolution).
-So, if one wants to see a greener world, they should be advocating to free our second hypothetical character, the business owner, from the shackles of modern central banking inflation.
+So, if one wants to see a greener world, they should be advocating to free our second hypothetical character, the business owner, from the shackles of modern central bank inflation.
 If the entrepreneur doesn’t have to worry about a perpetual increase in costs, they will have less reason to reduce quality or implement technology as Band-Aid fixes.
-With more potential for profit, this would be a welcome change for business owners.
-However, they would need to pay closer attention to the desires of consumers, as more wealth for the general population means they could decide to reject technology for the higher price tag (also good news for the business owner).

-As another example, imagine how cheaper labour, caused by a lower cost of living, would encourage more manual waste recycling businesses to compete with big mining multinationals selling metals and other raw materials.
+As another example, imagine how cheaper labour, caused by a lower cost of living, would encourage waste recyclers to compete with big mining multinationals selling metals and other raw materials.
 With less dependence on technology, we can see that there would be less need to “get with the times”.
-More emphasis on experience and maintenance and less on change and improvement which is good news for our hypothetical retiree.
+More emphasis on experience and labour.
+Less on change and improvement which is good news for our hypothetical retiree.